 It’s a issue all property owners face at some point.
 A home that once provided sufficient space for your growing household all of a sudden seems frustratingly modest.
 Obviously, you ask yourself whether the time is right to sell up and move somewhere bigger.

-Despite how determined you are for additional room, weighing up the costs of a home relocation can be off-putting.
+Despite how determined you are for additional room, weighing up the costs of a house relocation can be off-putting.
 Stamp duty, legal charges, surveys and more could total up to several thousand pounds, and it’s cash you will not get back.
-There are other factors to consider too, not least your emotional attachment to your home and the prospect of children changing schools.
+There are other factors to consider too, not least your emotional attachment to your home and the prospect of children switching schools.

 You can ask us to visit your home and check this out for you, but there are likewise a couple of checks that you can perform yourself prior to this.

-An easy method to get an concept of whether your loft can be converted is to see whether any similar homes on your street have had loft conversions.
+An easy method to get an idea of whether your loft can be converted is to see whether any similar homes on your street have had loft conversions.
 If you do find examples, it’s most likely to be a possibility.
-If you can, it’s also worth going one step further and asking to take a look at the loft of anybody in your street that has had it done.
+If you can, it’s also worth going one step further and asking to have a look at the loft of anybody in your street that has actually had it done.

-Depending upon when it was constructed, your home will either have roofing trusses or rafters.
+Depending on when it was constructed, your house will either have roofing trusses or rafters.
 By putting your head up into your loft hatch, you will be able to tell immediately what type of roofing you have.

-Many people overlook to factor in changes to the floor below the loft when preparing a conversion.
-It’s worth having a think of where the staircase is most likely to go and just how much space it may take up.
-Even a well-designed space-saving staircase could take up a considerable chunk of a space, so ensure you have area you’re content to lose.
+Many people disregard to factor in changes to the floor below the loft when preparing a conversion.
+It’s worth having a think of where the staircase is most likely to go and just how much room it may take up.
+Even a well-designed space-saving staircase could take up a considerable portion of a room, so ensure you have area you’re content to lose.

 There are four main types of loft conversion: roofing light, dormer, hip-to-gable and mansard.
-The one you select is most likely to be figured out by a number of aspects, consisting of the type and age of the home you reside in, and your budget.
+The one you select is most likely to be figured out by a number of aspects, consisting of the type and age of the house you live in, and your budget.

 Dormer loft conversions are less expensive than mansard or hip-to-gable conversions, but will still include a good deal of additional headroom and floor area.